 - 1 teaspoon vanilla extract

-- Preheat oven to 350F and lightly grease a 9”x13” baking pan.
+- Preheat the oven to 350°F and lightly grease a 9”x13” baking pan.

 - Bake until golden brown, about 30 to 35 minutes.
 Cool completely before slicing.